 Section 6: Default and Removal.

-- Prompt compliance of each and every term, covenant, and condition entered into as part of this Agreement and/or supplemental consortium service contracts is essential.
+- Compliance.
+Prompt compliance of each and every term, covenant, and condition entered into as part of this Agreement and/or supplemental consortium service contracts is essential.
 If a library is non-compliant to the terms, covenants, and conditions of this and other signed supplemental consortium service contracts and refuses to become compliant, their membership may be revoked through a simple majority vote of consortium Members at the next LCEI Membership meeting.

-- Prompt payment by invoice due dates to ensure the consortium has the needed funds to fulfil payment to consortium contracts is expected.
+- Payment.
+Prompt payment by invoice due dates to ensure the consortium has the needed funds to fulfil payment to consortium contracts is expected.
 Libraries who default on payment and/or refuse to pay may have their membership revoked through a simple majority vote of consortium Members at the next LCEI Membership meeting.

 - Unlisted Cause.
 Membership may be revoked with 60 day notice to said library, for any cause, by two-thirds vote of all Member Library representatives effective at the end of the current fiscal year.